 3. Lethal Weapon: The Ride (Warner Bros.
 Movie World)

-Evidence suggests that the queue switch is part of a strategic move to incorporate the ride with the other DC Superhero based rides at the park, using a breakout at Batman’s Arkham Asylum for thematic inspiration.
-Either way, the ride will get new trains, hopefully cancelling out the dreaded head banging effect of Vekoma’s mass-produced suspended coaster.
+The queue switch was the precursor to a full retheme for the ride, now known as Arkham Asylum - Shock Therapy.
 Still, Lethal Weapon – The Ride will be remembered as a strange choice of intellectual property for a roller coaster, and a pretty painful experience to advertise an old film.

 2. Splash Mountain (Disneyland, Disney's Magic Kingdom)